Methamphetamine Detox Treatment

 Detox Treatment and Making Lifestyle Changes

 With discontinuing methamphetamine, there aren’t really any withdrawal symptoms.
 This is true even for extended and heavy use.
 However, there are serious health implications for heavy users.
 There is also physical dependency that must be dealt with.
 Regardless medical detox may not necessarily be required.
 For meth users who are looking to overcome their habit permanently, it is important to learn to make long-term changes to their lifestyle.
 It can help to enroll in a life rebuilding program that can help teach you how to do this.
-We offer medical detox treatment and behavioral programs like this at Shadow Mountain Recovery.
+We offer medical detox treatment and behavioral programs like those at Shadow Mountain Recovery.
 We can help you understand that your meth habit is a choice and that you can learn to make different choices with a little bit of guidance toward new habits.
 While you may have once thought you were powerless over your drug problems and choices, we can help you see that this is simply not true.
 You are a strong person and you can decide to make a change in your life and to continue that change for the rest of your life.
 We can help you make the decision to lead a drug-free life from here on out.